Paul Kalkbrenner at the Roundhouse

 The crowd goes wild for Das Gezabel, with beams of colour splashing onto them and the ceiling, while the words “right here, right now” suggest an exclusive moment in time as Kalkbrenner performs famous Dockyard.
 A powerful presence on stage even among hi-tech visuals, he stimulates every single person through his energy and passion – in a huge venue like the Roundhouse, that’s impressive.
 Confident and full of life, his vision is genius, leaving the crowd in high spirits to have been a part of it.

-For further information about Paul Kalkbrenner and future events visit here.
+For further information and future events visit Paul Kalkbrenner’s website here.

 Watch the video for Das Gezabel here: